 4.2.10 Usage with limited cognition, language or learning

-The ICT provides features and/or presentation that makes it simpler and easier to understand, operate and use.
-This is essential for users with limited cognition, language or learning, and benefits many more users in different situations.
+Where ICT provides information or requires user interaction, the ICT shall provide features and/or presentation that makes it simpler and easier to understand, operate and use.

+Note 1: This is essential for users with limited cognition, language or learning, and benefits many more users in different situations.

-NOTE 1: Adjustable timings, error indication and suggestion, and a logical focus order are examples of design features that may contribute towards meeting this clause.
+Note 2: Adjustable audio playback speeds, timings, error indication and suggestion, and a logical focus order are examples of design features that may contribute towards meeting this clause.

-NOTE 2: Providing an audio output of the text is an example of providing support for people with limited reading abilities.
+Note 3: Providing an audio output of the text is an example of providing support for people with limited reading abilities.